Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Formalism

 \subsection{Band structure}

 For our purposes here, an \textit{ab-initio} description of the effective impurity potentials is desired to convince the reader that a realistic, materials-specific description of overdoped cuprates has been obtained.
 Here one immediately encounters the usual challenge associated with describing cuprates by first principles approaches, namely that density functional theory (DFT) in its simplest form fails for the cuprate parent compounds because it cannot describe the Mott insulating state.
-While considerable progress has been made incorporating correlations into DFT to describe high-energy physics,\cite{Kent2018,Furness2018} these methods are not appropriate for a complete \textit{ab-initio} description of low-energy phenomena.
-We therefore adopt a hybrid approach, starting with a low-energy tight binding model describing the CuO$_2$ plane states, with hopping matrix elements taken from fits to ARPES measurements on LSCO\cite{Yoshida:2006hw,Yoshida:2007} and Tl-2201\cite{Plate:2005} (see description of procedure and references in Refs.~\onlinecite{Lee-Hone:2017,LeeHone2020}).
+While considerable progress has been made incorporating correlations into DFT to describe high-energy physics,\cite{Kent2018,Furness2018} these methods are not appropriate for a complete \textit{ab-initio} description of low-energy phenomena, accurate at the few meV level.
+We therefore adopt a hybrid approach, starting with a low-energy tight-binding model describing the CuO$_2$-plane states of the notional pure material, with hopping matrix elements taken from fits to ARPES measurements on LSCO\cite{Yoshida:2006hw,Yoshida:2007} and Tl-2201.\cite{Plate:2005} To capture the continuous evolution of electronic structure with doping, tight-binding parameters for LSCO are interpolated between the fixed dopings at which the ARPES measurements were performed.\cite{Yoshida:2006hw} The only parameter with strong doping dependence is the chemical potential, which is set using the direct correspondence between hole doping and Fermi volume.
+The doping dependence of the next-nearest-neighbour hopping is relatively weak, and all other tight-binding parameters are doping independent.
+For Tl-2201, limited ARPES data\cite{Plate:2005} means that doping dependence of electronic structure is generated via rigid band-shift, with the only doping-dependent parameter the chemical potential.
+(For more details of the procedure see Refs.~\onlinecite{Lee-Hone:2017,LeeHone2020}.)